FACTBOX-Olympics-Russian athletes affected by Rio bans

 RUGBY SEVENS - Not qualified.

 BASKETBALL - Not qualified.
-(Reporting by Nivedita Shankar in Bengaluru, editing by Pritha Sarkar)
+(Reporting by Nivedita Shankar in Bengaluru, editing by Ed Osmond)